Room: King Willem Alexander

 Session Description

-The session presents advancements in technologies for biomass combustion, with the aims of enhancing conversion efficiency, heat recovery and fuel flexibility.
+This oral session presents advancements in technologies for biomass combustion, with the aims of enhancing conversion efficiency, heat recovery and fuel flexibility.

 Chair